Boncom99/Tab-Customizer/README.md

 ## Features
 - ✅ Works on Chrome
-- ✅ Works on Edge
+- 🔜 Works on Edge
 - ✅ Persist after refreshing 🔄 or navigating to a new website
 - ✅ allow to add emojis or letters as Icons ❤️🔥
+- ✅ fast access to native emojis
 - ✅ can reset 🎚️
 - ✅ random emoji and title by default